CWJ-K/Linux-code/Software/Web/README.md

 <!-- omit in toc -->
 # Introduction
-Take note of web concepts and other application
+To understand web and related applications.

 <br />